We support Lance and approve all positive comments. If you don’t have anything nice to say, this is probably not the place for it.

 De la part de Laurent from France.

-This message was contributed by Laurent COPPOLA on Feb 5th, 2014.
+Support provided by Laurent COPPOLA on Feb 5th, 2014.

 Happy New Year 2014 and all the best to you, Lance!

 I REALLY MISS LANCE ARMSTRONG RIDING AND RUNINIG .
 THIS DAYS YOU DONT HAVE NO BODY THAT CAN GIVE YOU THE POWER TO GO OUT SIDE AND TRAIN HARD!!
 LETS BACK TO THE DAY THAT LANCE WAS OUT THERE TRAINING HARD AND GIVE ALL OF US THE POWER TO DO THE HARDEST WE CAN DO.

 This one comes from TOMER on Jan 20th, 2014.

 Two days ago I was sitting in my chiropractor's waiting room casually watching a promotional slide show on the wall.
 Suddenly there is a still shot of Lance on a bike, yellow jersey, smiling, arms raised in victory.
 This was in a photo series of top athletes who have been helped by chiropractic.
 Lance's quote was like: Of the many people needed on the bikers' team, the chiropractor was maybe the most important.
 I'm glad the organization of chiropractors left Lance up there to speak for them I think the world will go back to leaving Lance up there in the pantheon of athletic stars where he once was and always belongs.

 Also, about a month ago, in the streets of New York, I saw a young man wearing a Live Strong sweatshirt.